EoghanDelaney/pands-project/README.md

 # 2. Investigation
-Using Google a number of different iterations of the data set can found and the following CSV file was used in this project [CSV File](http://archive.ics.uci.edu/ml/datasets/iris).
+The first step is to determine what the iris data set is.
 As part of Fisher’s investigation he measured, documented and logged 150 Iris plants.
-Below is an image illustrating the sepal and petal element of the iris flower.
+Below is an image, taken from Math.umd.edu illustrating the sepal and petal part of the iris flower.
+The petal appears to be closer to the centre of the flower.
+The seapl is further down the stem of the plant.
 <p align="center">
     <img src='images/iris_with_labels.jpg'/>
 </p>
 https://www.math.umd.edu/~petersd/666/html/iris_pca.html

+From searching Google, a number of different iterations of the data set can found and the following CSV file was used in this project [CSV File](http://archive.ics.uci.edu/ml/datasets/iris).
 The dataset consists of five number columns, four of which are dimensions (in centimetres) – Sepal Length, Sepal Width, Petal Length & Petal Width.
 The final column is the species of iris flower.
 There are 150 samples taken, 50 number for each species/class.

+This assignement will attempt to use statisical models to predict the species of the relevant plant.

 ### Fisher's Paper
+Fisher's paper **"The use of multiple measurements in taxonomic problems"** - The paper uses a statistical approach to determine the differnences in the three species of Iris flower.
+Fisher explored *"what linear function of the four measurements will maximize the ratio of the difference between the specifc means to the standard deviations within the species?"*

+Fisher concluded that *"a diagnosis of these two species (virginica & versicolor) could not be based solely on these four measurements (Sepal width, sepal length, petal width and petal length) of a single flower"*.

 ## 2.1 Inital data review
 I order to review the data we first must import it using ipython, we do this by opening up the command line and initialising ipython and applying the following code